skafdasschaf/lilypond-tools/README.md

 - `final/full_score`, `final/b`, `final/vl1` etc: individual final scores (LilyPond output + front matter)
 - `final/scores`: all final scores
 - `info`: usage details

+### parse_logs.py

+Each run of LilyPond and LuaLaTeX generates a log file, which is stored in *tmp/<score>.ly.log* and *tmp/<score>.tex.log*, respectively.
+This script collects all errors, warnings, and full boxes from these logs and stores them in *tmp/_logs.txt*.